ccamac01/comp20-ccamacho/security/README.md

 2) Identify anyone with whom you have collaborated or discussed the assignment.
 I discussed the assignment with Jesus Garcia.

-3)Say approximately how many hours you have spent completing the assignment.
+3) Say approximately how many hours you have spent completing the assignment.
 This assignment took approximately 6-8 hours.
 I spent a few hours learning about different web vulnerabilities and the tools necessary to exploit them.